 The Board annually assesses the independence of each director in accordance with the Board's independence criteria.
-The Board has determined that Messrs.
+The Board has determined that Ms. McCrae and Messrs.
 McDougal, Burt, Engström, McDonnell and Schulz are independent directors, and thereby comprises a majority of independent directors, in accordance with Recommendation 2.4 of the ASX Guidelines.

-The Board has considered the independence of certain directors in light of their relationships with significant shareholders of the Company.
-Mr. Tochilin (appointed 17 January 2020) and Mr. Bao Truong (appointed 16 November 2021) are not regarded as independent due to their current employment with Centerbridge Partners, a significant shareholder in the Company.
+The Board has considered the independence of certain directors in light of their relationships with significant shareholders of the Company or role as an executive of the Company.
+Mr. Tochilin (appointed 17 January 2020) and Mr. Bao Truong (appointed 16 November 2021) are not regarded as independent due to their current employment with Centerbridge Partners, a significant shareholder in the Company and Mr. Olsen is not regarded as independent due to his role as Chief Executive Officer.